beginner-corp/blog.begin.com/src/views/posts/2020-03-11-testing-serverless-apps-with-mocha-on-begin.md

 title: Testing serverless apps with Mocha on Begin
 image: 'arc21.png'
 category: uncategorized
-description: TIn this post we’ll demonstrate using Babel to implement a great new unreleased JS feature:optional chaining.
+description: In this post we’ll demonstrate using Babel to implement a great new unreleased JS feature:optional chaining.
 author: 'Paul Chin Jr'
 avi: 'paul.jpg'
 readtime: '3 mins'